tytydraco/yessleep/out/Im_quitting_porn_Its_not_what_you_think.md

 *WARNING: This is kind of humiliating for me to post.
-However, the situation has gotten so out of hand, that I feel some level of sacrifice must be had to hopefully bring forth some kind of resolve.
+However, the situation has gotten so out of hand, that I feel some level of sacrifice must be had to bring forth a solution.
 So here goes.*

 I've always struggled with pornography.
 Not in any sort of crazy way, but usually succumbing to it once a day.
 Which, to me, always felt unhealthy.
 Fairly early on it stopped feeling like any sort of genuine sexual release.
 More like a habit that had to be fed; a routine which manufactured a sort of second wind at the mid-point of each day.

 I've never been a particularly kinky guy.
 Sure I'll occasionally venture outside the basic categories, but generally I'm just watching a guy + gal get down to business.
 I almost always skip the foreplay; straight to the action.
 I keep it quick, out of preference.

-Anyways, my problem all all sort of began with a new trend I came across on my go-to site (very likely the same as yours).
+Anyways, my problem all sort of began with a new trend I came across on my go-to site (very likely the same as yours).
 These fake 'Snapchat' style videos.
 I'll always remember that first thumbnail.
 A curvy white girl with a yellow Kånken backpack bent over her dorm-room desk.

 **"COLLEGE GIRLS DO ANYTHING ON SNAP- VOL 1"**

-Vertical videos, seemingly filmed within the Snapchat app, of some college bro recording himself banging gorgeous, typically faceless, women.
+Vertical videos, seemingly filmed within the Snapchat app, of some frat bro recording himself banging gorgeous, typically faceless, women.
 There'd always be some quippy Snapchat style caption plastered over the bottom like "can't believe I'm fucking my teach" or "your girl's getting quite the workout bro" ... you get the idea.

 Despite their efforts to come off as amateur, real-life encounters, it was fairly clear they were fake.
 The lighting & camera quality was always too good, and some of the camera angles would clearly require an additional appendage from our 'protagonist'.
 That said, in the heat of the moment, it wasn't hard to believe; and so for the next few weeks, I plugged through the series.

 To clarify: despite my above criticisms, I really *loved* these videos.
 I'm a college dropout.
 So I think it allowed me to fill some imaginary void of what a sex-fueled college experience could have been like.